Merkoba/Meltdown/arguments.md

 ### log-name-user

-Name to use for the user name on logs
+Name to use for the user name in logs

 Default: [Empty string]